 Given the current slow-balisation, financial institutions cannot press for repayments from individuals and are expected to sit on bad assets for a longer period in light of RBI’s moratorium effective until 31st August 2020.
-As the sector is left scrambling for money, more financial institutions are embracing technology to achieve their objective of survival, growth, expansion or otherwise.
+As the sector is left scrambling for money, more financial institutions are embracing technology to achieve their objective of survival, growth, expansion, or otherwise.

 At the outset, banks and financial institutions adopted technology as a means to stay connected to customers, deliver services and perhaps make money.
-Essentially, online or web banking offers customers almost every service traditionally available through a local branch including deposits, transfers, and online bill payments through desktop, laptop or mobile phones.
+Essentially, online or web banking offers customers almost every service traditionally available through a local branch including deposits, transfers, and online bill payments through desktop, laptop, or mobile phones.
 At the core, online banking permits users to avail services in just a few clicks!

 Tech Giants like Amazon, Facebook, and Google have spurred a desire for more customized interactions and fostered a willingness to trade data for a better experience.
 As a result, the concept of “personalized banking” becomes important now more than ever before!
-Targeting customer micro-segments and tailoring offers for them will enable banks to differentiate themselves, build customer engagement, and gain competitive advantage.
+Targeting customer micro-segments and tailoring offers for them will enable banks to differentiate themselves, build customer engagement, and gain a competitive advantage.

 The first step would be to identify what personalization is and what it is not.
-Thereafter, banks and financial institutions can leverage on the large repository of customer data, customer touch-points and digital platforms to deliver meaningful and powerful personalized experiences.
+Thereafter, banks and financial institutions can leverage the large repository of customer data, customer touch-points, and digital platforms to deliver meaningful and powerful personalized experiences.
 To be sure, personalization in banking is not primarily about selling.

-Today, machine learning and data analytics can be harnessed to deliver an omni-channel digital experience to your customers.
+Today, machine learning and data analytics can be harnessed to deliver an omnichannel digital experience to your customers.
 For banks and finance companies with a wealth of data available, hyper-personalization represents a window of opportunity to stay ahead of the curve with a value proposition that makes customers feel understood.

-On the other hand, as customers expect a basic level of customization, hyper-personalized experiences in personal finance can lead to amplified satisfaction and engagement, fraud-prevention, better decision-making coupled with a sense of humanized understanding from their bank.
+On the other hand, as customers expect a basic level of customization, hyper-personalized experiences in personal finance can lead to amplified satisfaction and engagement, fraud prevention, and better decision-making coupled with a sense of humanized understanding from their bank.

 This humanized understanding by banks can be demonstrated in many ways, including:

-- Behavioral Personalization: This personalization attempts to determine the visitors interest based on their actions, which includes visit count, search phrase, content viewed, functions performed, and referrers websites.
+- Behavioral Personalization: This personalization attempts to determine the visitor’s interest based on their actions, which includes visit count, search phrase, content viewed, functions performed, and referrers’ websites.